Took the game to another level: Reactions to AB De Villiers’ retirement from all forms of cricket

 Regarded as one of the best batters of his generation, De Villiers made a great impact on cricket in South Africa and across the globe.

-Here are some of the best reactions after his retirement.
+Here are some of the best reactions after his retirement:

 Respond to this article with a post